KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/deployment-considerations.md

 Alternatively, Sync Gateway can be [configured](../configuring-ssl/index.html) to only allow secure HTTPS connections, if you want to support both HTTP and HTTPS connections you will need to run two separate instances of Sync Gateway.

 **Database Encryption**

-[Database encryption](../../couchbase-lite/native-api/database/index.html#database-encryption) is available on the local database.
-Couchbase Lite uses SQLCipher; an open source extension to SQLite that provides transparent encryption of database files.
-The encryption specification is 256-bit AES.
+Database Encryption is not currently supported in 2.0.
+This feature will be available in the next version of Couchbase Lite.

 ## Managing Tombstones